 I am a committed teacher and educator, and am a Senior Fellow of the Higher Education Academy and a Fellow of the Warwick International Higher Education Academy.
-I currently serve as the Student Engagement Coordinator for the Faculty of Arts and the Director of Final Year Studies for the History Department and as one of the facilitators of the Tackling Racial Inequality at Warwick Staff Development Programme.
+I currently serve as the Director of Final Year Studies for the History Department and as one of the facilitators of the Tackling Racial Inequality at Warwick Staff Development Programme.

 In 2019 I was elected to the committee of the British Association for American Studies (BAAS), serving as Vice-Chair of the organisation and Chair of the Development and Education Subcommittee.
 I currently manage the BAAS/US Embassy Small Grants Programme and coordinate the BAAS Teaching American Studies Network.

 From 2011 to 2018 I served on the committee for the Association of British American Nineteenth Century Historians (BrANCH), including acting as Secretary from 2012-2016.
 In 2017-18 I served on the Memberships Committee for the Southern Historical Association.
 In 2019, I was the lead organiser of the first inaugural Teaching American Studies Conference held at Warwick.

 I would be willing to discuss potential PhD supervision with students interested in the history of US slavery, whiteness and white supremacy, the American South, lynching or racial violence, or slavery on film and television.

 - 2019 onwards: Associate Professor, University of Warwick